dwhiffing/fury/content/nato/tr/navy/body.md

 Germany in 1968-70, however one was lost (P 325 Meltem) in a collision with a Soviet navy ship in 1985.
-Armed with four Penguin Mk 2 missiles and two torpedoes along with two 40mm auto cannons for self-defence, these boats could move in at 40 knots and engage targets out to 34 Km range, impressive for such a small boat.
+Armed with four Penguin Mk 2 missiles and two torpedoes along with two 40mm auto cannons for self-defence, these boats can move in at 40 knots and engage targets out to 34 Km range, impressive for such a small boat.

 | Class  | Pennant | Name      | Status | Remarks |